sundayusman/FOSS2024-tutorial-sunday/docs/skills.md

 - Waste conversion to energy

 ## Experience:
-- Fashion Entrepreneur at Seaside, Ibadan
-- PhD Researcher in Environmental Science
+- Researcher Assistant for over 3 years